c00lgat/OBSIDIAN/Basic Command Syntax.md

 To verify, run `free -m`

-In order to have the swap file automatically extended using the swapfile we created, we have to edit the `/etc/fstab`
+In order to have the swap file automatically extended using the swapfile we created, we have to edit the `/etc/fstab` and add the following line: `/newswap swap swap defaults 0 0 ` and save it so that it is automatically added on boot.

+Reboot the system to verify that the swap has been added on boot-up.

+`swapoff /newswap`
+`rm /newswap`

+---